Catholic Church in Romania: 19th century and early 20th centuries

-In 1812, the Franciscan Bulgarian Roman Catholic Bishop of Chiprovtsi decided, as a result of an epidemic in the city, to move his seat to the village of Cioplea (presently part of Bucharest).
-The locality was a new center for the Bulgarian community in Wallachia, but opposition from the local Orthodox hierarchy allowed the move to be completed only after 1847.
+In 1812, the Franciscan Bulgarian Catholic Bishop of Chiprovtsi decided, as a result of an epidemic in the city, to move his seat to the village of Cioplea (presently part of Bucharest).
+The locality was a new center for the Bulgarian community in Wallachia, but opposition from the local Eastern Orthodox hierarchy allowed the move to be completed only after 1847.
 Following the end of the Crimean War, the Danubian Principalities came under the supervision of several European powers, ending Russian tutelage and its Regulamentul Organic administration.
 The two countries were instead awarded ad hoc Divans.
-On November 11, 1857, on Costache Negri's proposal, Moldavia's Divan regulated an end to religious discrimination against non-Orthodox Christians, a measure which mostly benefited the resident Roman Catholics and Gregorian Armenians.
+On November 11, 1857, on Costache Negri's proposal, Moldavia's Divan regulated an end to religious discrimination against non-Eastern Orthodox Christians, a measure which mostly benefited the resident Latin Catholics and Armenian Apostolic Christians.

-Following the Moldo-Wallachian union of 1859, and the 1881 creation of the Kingdom of Romania, the seat in Bucharest became an archdiocese (April 7, 1883) and the one in Iaşi a diocese, replacing the Franciscan-led diocese of Bacău (June 27, 1884).
+Following the Moldo-Wallachian union of 1859, and the 1881 creation of the Kingdom of Romania, the seat in Bucharest became an archdiocese (April 7, 1883) and the one in Iași a diocese, replacing the Franciscan-led diocese of Bacău (June 27, 1884).
 This came as a consequence of repeated protests from locals, who called for Romanian clerics not to be under the strict control of foreign bishops.
 Upgrading the local ecclesiastical hierarchy, the move also led to the disestablishment of the Cioplea bishopric.
 The first Archbishop of Bucharest was Ignazio Paoli.

-The Neogothic Saint Joseph Cathedral in Bucharest was also completed in 1884, and two seminaries were set up (the main seminary was in Bucharest, and the Iaşi-based one was a Jesuit institution created in 1886, notably led by the Polish priest Feliks Wierciński).
+The Neogothic Saint Joseph Cathedral in Bucharest was also completed in 1884, and two seminaries were set up (the main seminary was in Bucharest, and the Iași-based one was a Jesuit institution created in 1886, notably led by the Polish priest Feliks Wierciński).
 The Jesuit Mission in Romania was created in 1918, being subordinated to the Order's Province of Belgium, and then to the Southern Province of Poland; it became a Vice-Province in 1927.
 Romania accommodated various Catholic organizations, including the Institute of the Brothers of the Christian Schools (who operated three Bucharest schools by 1913), the Sisters of Mercy, the Passionists, and the Congregation of Notre-Dame de Sion.
 Despite this increase in importance, Romania and the Holy See did not formally establish diplomatic relations for several decades.
 The authorities also refused to allow the Church to create its own college.

-In parallel, autonomy for Roman Catholic school administration in Austro-Hungarian Transylvania was recovered in 1873, through the creation of a "Roman-Catholic Status".
+In parallel, autonomy for Latin Catholic school administration in Austro-Hungarian Transylvania was recovered in 1873, through the creation of a "Roman-Catholic Status".
+Among the Romanian Greek Catholics, the blanket policy of granting annulments for marriages involving adultery was suppressed during the 19th century.
+This practice, typical to the Romanian Orthodox, was considered an "abuse" by the Catholic Church.